 Engagement Through Partnerships, Recruitment and Retention

 The department is on the lookout for opportunities to partner with alumni and partners in our community to raise visibility in the community, support our mission and grow recruitment.
 We will continue to work with corporations and organizations, building on examples from this year, such as efforts with our professional development session and our active alumni group.
 We also will build on our expansion efforts and collaborative conversations with other departments regarding recruitment and retention.
-The department demonstrated results in gaining visibility with 38 high schools through NEWSPA this year and through planned efforts with CAPP will to better connect high school students with opportunities in journalism and other fields at UWO.
+The department demonstrated results in gaining visibility with 38 high schools through NEWSPA this year and through planned efforts with CAPP to better connect high school students with opportunities in journalism and other fields at UWO.

 INTEGRATION OF FACULTY AND COURSES FROM ACCESS CAMPUSES